TWUOnline/orientation/course-overview.md

 This short course is divided into two sections.
 Your program or instructor may have a third section that covers program specific details.

 The first section will help you develop some _digital skills_ required for you to participate easily and efficiently in various digital environments.
-You will learn how to create and maintain your own website in WordPress, how to interact with others in Moodle, and practice some basic skills in using proper APA formatting for your papers.
+You will learn how to create and maintain your own website in WordPress and how to use WordPress to interact with your colleagues and instructor on the web.

 The second section covers the idea of _digital literacy_, which is